How to Convert Text to Date in Excel

 Convert Text to Date Using Error Checking Option

 Excel has an in-built error checking feature that spots some obvious errors in your data.
-When this happens, you will see a small green triangle (an error indicator) in the upper-left corner of the cell and when you select the cell, a caution sign with a yellow exclamation point will appear.
-Hover over that sign, and Excel will inform you about the potential issue.
+If it finds any error, it will show you a small green triangle (an error indicator) in the upper-left corner of the cell, which has the error.
+If you select that cell, a caution sign with a yellow exclamation point will pop up.
+When you move your cursor over that sign, and Excel will inform you about the possible issue with that cell.

 For example, when you enter the year in the two-digit format in your date, Excel assumes that date as a text and stores it as text.
 And if you select that cell, an exclamation mark will appear with a warning: ‘This cell contains a date string represented with only 2-digits of the year’.

-If your cells display this error indicator, click on the exclamation mark, and it will display a few options to convert text representations of dates into actual dates.
-Excel will ask if you want to convert it to 19XX or 20XX (19XX for 1915, 20XX for 2015).
+If your cells show that error indicator, click on the exclamation mark, and it will display a few options to convert dates formatted as text into actual dates.
+Excel will show you options to convert it to 19XX or 20XX (19XX for 1915, 20XX for 2015).
 Select the appropriate option.

 Then, the text will be converted into proper date format.